sarahpagan/558-project2/README.md

     ## 8 National Scenic Trail       1
     ## 9 Parkway                     1

-### Where are NC’s NPS parks located?
+### Where are North Carolina’s NPS units located?

-The data pull from `get_NPS_parks` includes information on latitude and longitude coordinates for each park.
+The data pull from `get_NPS_parks` includes information on latitude and longitude coordinates for each unit.
 I use this data to plot the parks on a map of North Carolina below.
 I exclude the Trail Of Tears National Historic Trail and the Appalachian National Scenic Trail since their recorded geographic coordinates lie outside the state.